ycpcs/cs365-spring2015/index.md

 ## News

+* **Mar 31** - [Assignment 4](assign/assign04.html), a research project, has been posted.
+You should discuss an idea with me by April 14th.
+Report and code are due Friday, May 8th, and the presentations will take place during the scheduled final exam time, Tuesday, May 12th, 12:45&ndash;2:45 PM.
+* **Mar 31** - The due date for [Assignment 3](assign/assign03.html) has been changed to Friday, April 10th by 11:59 PM.
 * **Mar 23** - The [Schedule](schedule.html) has been updated.
 * **Mar 17** - [Assignment 3](assign/assign03.html) is due Friday, April 3rd by 11:59 PM.
 * **Feb 24** - The description for [Assignment 2](assign/assign02.html) has been updated with information about testing the parallel implementation.